go-gitea/gitea/docs/content/doc/installation/with-docker.en-us.md

 # Installation with Docker

-Gitea provides automatically updated Docker images within it's Docker Hub organization.
-It possible to always use the latest stable tag or to use another service that handles updating Docker images.
+Gitea provides automatically updated Docker images within its Docker Hub organization.
+It is possible to always use the latest stable tag or to use another service that handles updating Docker images.